Keto Diet for Beginners: Your Complete Guide

 Benefits of the keto diet

 You may have heard the keto diet associated with fast weight loss.
 When you’re in ketosis, your body turns fat from your diet and your internal fat stores into ketones.
 And unlike glucose, ketones can’t be stored as fat because they aren’t digested the same way.

 That’s surprising, right?
 For decades, you’ve heard that fat makes you fat.
 Your body is actually built to use fat as an alternative source of fuel.
 For most of history, people weren’t eating three square meals and snacks throughout the day.
 Instead, humans would have to hunt and gather their food, and they learned to thrive when there wasn’t any food available, sometimes for days on end.
 To keep going, their bodies used stored fat for energy.
 Thanks, evolution.

 - Burns body fat: When you’re on keto, your body uses stored body fat and fat from your diet for energy.
 This benefits is one of the ways the keto diet helps people stay at a healthy weight.

 - Reduces inflammation: Inflammation is your body’s natural response to an invader it deems harmful.
 Too much inflammation is bad news because it increases your risk of health problems.
 A keto diet can reduce inflammation in the body by switching off inflammatory pathways and producing fewer free radicals compared to glucose.

 - Fuels your brain: Ketones are so powerful that they can provide a good portion of your brain’s energy needs, which is way more efficient than the energy you get from glucose.
-Did you know your brain is made up of more than 60 percent fat?
+Did you know your brain is made up of more than 60% fat?
 That means it needs a lot of fat to keep the engine humming.
 The quality fats you eat on a ketogenic diet do more than feed your day-to-day activities — they also feed your brain.